8 Best Tips On How To Dry Nail Polish Fast!

 Try a Quick-Dry Topcoat:

 Quick-dry topcoats can absorb the solvents in the polish without affecting the color of the nail varnish.
-Simply paint the quick dry top coat on and wait for a few minutes.
+Simply paint your nails with quick-dry drops of fast-drying nail polish and wait for a few minutes.
 As a result, your nail polish will not only dry more quickly, but your topcoat will enjoy a more beautiful, shiny, professional finish.